Garmdigo/OSProject1/README.md

   - Part 2: Environment variables

+    - parseResult parseEnv(parseResult resultTokens).
+Function takes a parseReult input and tests for environment variables.
+If an environment variable is found then the environmentVariable function is called to resolve it.
+The final resolved string is then returned to the main shell.

     - char* environmentVariable(char* var).
 The function for returning an environment variable takes an input of a char* in the form '$VARIABLE' (though lower case is accepted).
 It removes the '$' and uses the getenv() function to return a char* string containing the value of the environment variable

   - Part 3: Prompt